dat-a-man/AmanGuptAnalytics/README.md

 I specialize in the following data solutions:

-✔️ Data strategy advisory & technology selection/recommendation
+✔️ Consulting on your data strategy
 ✔️ Building data warehouses using modern cloud platforms and technologies
 ✔️ Creating and automating data pipelines & ETL processes
 ✔️ Building highly intuitive, interactive dashboards